mooserew/Loggy/README.md

-Simple Port-Scanning and Wifi Device Scanning Tool i made when i was bored while trying to learn python.
+Simple Port-Scanning and IP Device Scanning Tool i made when i was bored while trying to learn python.

-Don´t take it seriously.
+Don´t take it seriously :)